-The functions range from system strategy through to evaluation and not all functions are necessarily performed by the lead regulatory agency, nor are they performed in order as the diagram suggests.
+The functions range from system strategy to evaluation.
+Some functions are not performed by the lead regulatory agency, and they may not be performed in order the diagram suggests.

 - Property Information system provides a range of (non-private) information used for making property-related decisions.
-It includes – but is not limited to - information underpinned by legislation.
+It includes information underpinned by legislation.

 - Crown Land system is made up of the:

-- Crown Estate Management system that enables the Crown to acquire and dispose of land in a way that balances both the public interest and private property rights.
+- Crown Estate Management system, which enables the Crown to acquire and dispose of land in a way that balances both the public interest and private property rights.

-- Overseas Investment System ensures any overseas investment in New Zealand’s sensitive assets (including land, significant business assets and fishing quotas) benefits New Zealand.
+- Overseas Investment System ensures any overseas investment in New Zealand’s sensitive assets (including land, significant business assets and fishing quota) benefits New Zealand.

 Assessing how our regulatory systems perform

-Assessments tell us how a regulatory system is performing, and recommends areas for improvement.
+Assessments tell us how a regulatory system is performing, and recommend areas for improvement.